-Because the law pervades all facets of life including the business world, students are encouraged to study our legal system to examine and to develop an understanding of such topics as civil law, criminal law, family law, and corporate law.
-Students also look at the Young Offenders Act, Charter of Rights and Freedoms, fairness of the judicial system, plea-bargaining, and sentencing.
+This course pervades several facets of life including the business world, civics, and Canadian Politics.
+Students are introduced to the Canadian legal system to examine and to develop an understanding of topics including; civil law, criminal law, family law, and Indigenous law.
+Students also look at the Young Offenders Act, the Charter of Rights and Freedoms, fairness of the judicial system, plea-bargaining, and sentencing.
+Additionally, students will be expected to participate in a mock trial in which students learn appropriate court etiquette, the roles of the Prosecution & Defence, and correct court order and process.